The Spectris Foundation

 Overview

-The Spectris Foundation was established in July 2021 with a ??15 million endowment from Spectris Plc, a global precision instrumentation company.
+The Spectris Foundation was established in July 2021 with a £15 million endowment from Spectris Plc, a global precision instrumentation company.
 The Foundation's vision is “to engineer bright futures” by advancing education in STEM subjects with a specific focus on increasing diversity and improving representation of underprivileged students.
-To date, the Foundation has distributed ??2.2 million to global charities supporting greater inclusion and access to STEM education, awarding grants to 69 charities globally.
-In 2023, the Board set an ambitious target to donate an additional ??6 million by 2030, with ??1 million donated in 2023 and ??750,000 in 2024.
-The Foundation operates with a small team led by Foundation Director Rebecca Levy and is governed by a diverse board of seven trustees with expertise spanning engineering, finance, education, and the charitable sector.
+The Foundation donated £1 million in 2023 and £750,000 in 2024.
+The Foundation operates with a small team led by Foundation Director Rebecca Levy and is governed by a diverse board of trustees with expertise spanning engineering, finance, education, and the charitable sector.

 Funding Priorities